Prepping for spring with this new-found love Tabouli with Feta and Endive.

 Either dollop the tabouli salad into the endive leaves and top with crumbled feta for a refined appetizer, or place it in a bowl and let your guests scoop their leaves ’til their heart’s content.

-Authentic Tabouli (Tabbouleh) recipes are all pretty much the same: bulghur wheat, mint, parsley, cucumbers, tomatoes, lemon, olive oil.
+Authentic Tabouli (Tabbouleh) recipes are all pretty much the same: bulgur wheat, mint, parsley, cucumbers, tomatoes, lemon, olive oil.

 The only real variation you’ll find is in proportion, and even that doesn’t vary much.
 However, if you are looking for a subtle change, try making our Tabouli with Feta and Endive.
 You can even try it with quinoa or whole grain couscous.